Last updated on June 6th, 2021

-This is the highest fees being charged by a robo-advisor, especially for amounts below $10k.
+These are considered the highest fees being charged among the robo-advisors, especially for amounts below $10k.

 Most of you would have heard that keeping costs low is one of the most important things in investing.

-Although fees alone should not be the deciding factor when choosing a robo-advisor, it may play a role in your decision.
+Although fees alone should not be the deciding factor when choosing a robo-advisor, it still plays a role in your decision.

 Would you want to pay that extra fees, even though the returns you earn may be similar?